rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safety-pamphlet/decoding-safety-critical-code.md

 ## Unsafe Code

 For example, despite the fear-inducing label and _unlike_ other languages such as C or C++, `unsafe` Rust [_cannot_ cause undefined behavior](https://doc.rust-lang.org/std/keyword.unsafe.html#unsafe-abilities).
-In fact, to a first-order approximation, the the unsafe superset of safe Rust has only three main extra abilities:
+In fact, to a first-order approximation, the unsafe superset of safe Rust has only three main extra abilities:

 * the ability to dereference raw pointers,
 * the ability to mutate global variables, and